splunk/ctis-taxii-splunk-app/docs/ctis-taxii-splunk-app/docs/user-guide.md

-# User Guide
+# User Guide - Curating and Sharing CTI
 Assumes that the app has been [installed](installation.md) and [configured](configuration.md) already.

-This guide covers how to use the app to curate IoCs (Indicators of Compromise) for threat intelligence sharing, and how to submit them to a TAXII v2 server as a STIX v2 Bundle.
+This guide covers how to use the app to curate IoCs (Indicators of Compromise) for cyber threat intelligence (CTI) sharing, and how to submit groupings of IoCs to a TAXII v2 server as a STIX v2 Bundle.

 The app provides a UI for creating and managing records that represent Identity, Grouping and Indicator SDOs (STIX Domain Objects) within your Splunk environment.
 These records are stored in KV Store collections belonging to the app.